aws-samples/shopfloor-connectivity/docs/sfc-target-templates.md

 - "$serial" : Output data message serial number
 - "$timestamp" : : Output data message serial timestamp

+The following [Velocity tools](https://velocity.apache.org/tools/3.1/tools-summary.html) can be used in the transformation template:

+- $datetool
+- $collection
+- $context
+- $math
+- $number

 Below are examples of templates that transform the data (not-aggregated) into different formats.

 ## CSV output